QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

-Although we can clearly separate the hard contributions in the large recoil momentum region and the soft contributions in the small recoil momentum region, how to match these two contributions at intermediate recoil is an open problem.
-Even so, our description of the $J/\psi\rightarrow \eta^{(\prime)}\gamma^{\ast}$ TFF may constitute an important step forward towards a satisfactory description.
+It is worth reminding that the recoil momentum of $\eta^{(\prime)}$ is above $1\, \mathrm{GeV}$ when $q^{2}\leq 1\, \mathrm{GeV}^{2}$, and below or near $1\, \mathrm{GeV}$ when $q^{2}> 1\, \mathrm{GeV}^{2}$.
+Generally speaking~\cite{Radyushkin:1990te,Jakob:1993iw,Jakob:1994hd,Bolz:1997ez}, perturbative QCD begins to be self-consistent at the recoil momentum as low as $1\, \mathrm{GeV}$, i.e., the transition to perturbative QCD appears at about $q^{2}= 1\, \mathrm{GeV}^{2}$, where the hard mechanism begins to dominate as the $q^{2}$ decreases.
+Although we clearly separate the hard contributions in the large recoil momentum region and the soft ones in the small recoil momentum region, how to precisely match these two contributions in the intermediate recoil momentum region still needs further investigations.
+Even so, our description of the decay processes $J/\psi\rightarrow \eta^{(\prime)}\gamma^{\ast}$ may constitute an important step forward towards a satisfactory description.